Module avr_oxide::concurrency::thread

 it is also likely to allocate a lot of ‘global’ data on its own stack.

-This stack size can be changed by passing the stacksize
+This stack size can be changed by passing the stacksize attribute to

-the avr_oxide::main
+the avr_oxide::main macro.

 Subsequent threads are given a smaller default stack size, although this

-can be overridden using the Builder::stack_size()
+can be overridden using the Builder::stack_size() method to create

 the thread.